DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforevaluechange_event.md

 ### Description

-@short: fires before the values of cells are changed
+@short: Fires before the values of cells are changed

 ### Usage